Wiarton's beet industry was to be a great boost to the town's economy. Instead, it left most people with a bad taste in their mouths.

 The extent of Colonial’s knowledge of the sugar beet industry is unknown.
 But it must not have been too great.
 In the first year the company lost $63,000 and one pundit claimed that the sewers carried $50,000 worth of juice and beets into Colpoys Bay.

-In order to continue operations, the town of Wiarton issued the company a $25,000 loan and another bond issue to private investors raised an additional $110,000.
+In order to continue operations, Wiarton issued the company a $25,000 loan and another bond issue to private investors raised an additional $110,000.
 Still the company floundered.
 The second year of production proved to be no more successful than the first.
 The Wiarton beet industry continued to struggle despite the enthusiasm of its backers.
 Finally in 1904 it was forced to close its factory doors.

 The dreams of the community and the company were shattered.
 But there was to be one more devastating blow.
 In 1905 the courts decided that the farmers, who had bought shares on the promise of future crop production, had to pay in cash, the amounts owing on the shares that they had purchased.